 The Access Project supports students from disadvantaged backgrounds to access top universities, through a unique combination of tuition and in-school mentoring.
 We work with them to make good applications, get the grades and transition to university.

-The Access Project is an education charity supporting young people from disadvantaged backgrounds across London, West Midlands, East Midlands and West Yorkshire.
+The Access Project is an education charity supporting young people from disadvantaged backgrounds across London, West Midlands, East Midlands, West Yorkshire, West Cumbria and Lancashire.
 The programme provides in-school support which includes one to one mentoring, university trips and workshops as well as personalised academic tuition, to help disadvantaged young people gain places at top-third ranked universities.

 We ask for our tutors to: